 The challenge for businesses, in particular CFOs and tax directors, is to determine where they may be at risk in terms of their tax profile and reputation, and how best to respond if they are challenged.

-Environmental and Social Governance (ESG) and tax transparency
+Environmental, Social and Governance (ESG) and tax transparency

-International tax transparency initiatives have placed tax policy and reporting in a more central role in achieving environmental, social and governance (ESG) sustainability objectives.
+International tax transparency initiatives have placed tax policy and reporting in a more central role in achieving environmental, social and governance (ESG) objectives.

 What should you publish?